michael-codesjs/clockup/TECHNICAL_README.md

 ***

 ## **Continuity**
 A discontinued entity is one that has been deleted.
 We do not actually remove the entity record from the database, instead we append/prepend the string "DISCONTINUED" to it's keys(except primary).
-This makes it inaccesible to the front-end via querys.
+This makes it inaccesible to the front-end via querys unless explictly specified.

 ***